This page is most definitely an editing work in progress 😉

 Like so much else, heraldry ended at the Wall.
 (ADWD/Jon X)

-…but then the girl comes walking in with the sigil (family crest)…
+But then the girl comes walking in with the sigil (family crest)… and here I think we need to add an, “you know nothing, Jon Snow.”

 “Did you follow me as well?”
 Jon reached to shoo the bird away but ended up stroking its feathers.
 The raven cocked its eye at him.
 “Snow,” it muttered, bobbing its head knowingly.
 Then Ghost emerged from between two trees, with Val beside him.